esacdab/cdab-testsuite/Use Cases/Scenario 3 - Rapid Mosaicking/integration.md

    source /opt/conda/etc/profile.d/conda.sh
    ```

-   Transfer the the included file _environment.yml_ there and create a new conda environment (name **env_s3**) and activate that environment using these commands:
+   Transfer the the included file _environment.yml_ there and create a new conda environment (name **env_s3**).
+The conda environment should be created on a larger disk and should be manually linked from the conda installation directory:

    ```console
    sudo /opt/anaconda/bin/conda  env create -p $PWD/env_s3 --file environment.yml